Inside Arc XP: Senior product manager, Michael Schmidt, talks Arc XP for Commerce and product management

-He’s very excited about how Arc’s commerce solutions can help solve clients’ challenges of holding the attention of their customer base.
+He’s very excited about how Arc XP for Commerce can help solve clients’ challenges of holding the attention of their customer base.
 “This is where content marketing, membership and shopping can come into play because the power of targeted content and the freshness of the content really matters,” said Schmidt.

-“What stands out to me is Arc’s ability to build a mature platform while keeping its code fresh,” he says.
+“What stands out to me is Arc XP’s ability to build a mature platform while keeping its code fresh,” he says.
 “This team is so experienced in its approach and stays ahead of market needs by creating scalable products that grow well over time.
-Arc’s advantage to unify storytelling, discovery, and shopping across its platform is unlike any other product that I’ve seen.”
+Arc XP’s advantage to unify storytelling, discovery, and shopping across its platform is unlike any other product that I’ve seen.”

 He says this really motivates him as a product manager as he empathizes with the problems users have.
 “The expectations today are much higher (and) our platform eliminates these issues.”

-What attracted Schmidt to Arc?
-It was the company’s focus on storytelling and the extensibility and flexibility of Arc’s platform.
+What attracted Schmidt to Arc XP?
+It was the company’s focus on storytelling and the extensibility and flexibility of Arc XP’s platform.
 His thinking was “what if we can take those incredible tools for telling stories in media, and apply them to brands and retailers, too?”
-It turns out Arc was developing the same strategy, making this a perfect match.
+It turns out Arc XP was developing the same strategy, making this a perfect match.

 Click here to learn more about Arc XP for Commerce.
 Interested in joining the Arc XP team?
 Check out our open positions.